-The ferry doesn’t make a straight journey across to Messina from the final stop of the train at Villa San Giovanni but instead it curves in a “U” shape as is if avoiding an imaginary ice berg.
-This is because of the strong currents in different point of the strait which create a powerful vortexes.
+The ferry doesn’t make a straight journey across to Messina from the final stop of the train at Villa San Giovanni but instead, it curves in a “U” shape as is if avoiding an imaginary iceberg.
+This is because of the strong currents at a different point of the strait which create a powerful vortex.

 There is a strong descending whirlpool in front of the Faro of Messina, caused by the conflicting currents of Tyrrhenian and Ionian seas who meet there.
 The two bodies of water intertwine to unite and repel one another at the same time.
 The currents flowing from the south to the north between Calabria and Messina change according to the position of the sun, the phases of the moon and the strength of the winds.
 The currents usually alternate every six hours changing course or length they are known to reach the width of a thousand meters.

 These whirlpools have been easily identified and recognised since ancient Greek times.
 The vortexes have created the legends of the sea monsters Scylla, Charybdis and the blowhole of Cariddi.
 Homer’s hero Ulysses in The Odyssey recounts the dangers of crossing between the tightest part of the Strait of Messina as a life-threatening and nearly impossible endeavour, from confronting the monsters, treacherous rocks, to the songs of the Sirens.